 The Serious Fraud Office is investigating the Capita Oak Pension and Henley Retirement Benefit schemes and Self-Invested Personal Pensions (SIPPS) sold through Sycamore Crown Ltd, Jackson Francis Ltd, TPS Land, CLP Brokers or PFR Services, which were invested into storage pods.
 The investigation includes the Trafalgar Multi Asset Fund which invested in other products.

-Over a thousand individual investors are thought to have been affected by the alleged fraud, including those who invested their pension funds.
-The amounts invested total over £120m.
+Over two thousand individual investors are thought to have been affected by the alleged fraud, all of which involved the investment of their pension funds.
+The amounts invested total approximately £120m.

 Please note the SFO is unable to provide any further comment as the investigation continues.